FOUNDATION DEGREE AWARD IN HEALTH SCIENCES - 2022/23

 18.3 Students will be formally advised of the outcome of the consideration of their academic performance by a Board of Examiners in accordance with procedures approved by the Learning and Teaching Committee.

-18.4 As part of an informal or formal Academic Appeal or Academic Complaint the Head of the School in consultation with City College Norwich, Chair of Examiners or Secretary to the Board of Examiners, may advise an individual student of the discussions of the Board of Examiners as they relate solely to the individual student’s academic performance.
+18.4 As part of an informal or formal Academic Appeal or Academic Complaint the Head of the School, Chair of Examiners or Secretary to the Board of Examiners, may advise an individual student of the discussions of the Board of Examiners as they relate solely to the individual student’s academic performance.
 In this context, minutes of the relevant Board of Examiners with appropriate redactions can be released by the Institution to the student who has submitted an Academic Appeal or Academic Complaint, without recourse to the General Data Protection Regulations.

-These regulations apply to UEA subcontracted Foundation Degree Award, delivered as part of the Higher Apprenticeship Nursing Associates course at City College Norwich.
+These regulations apply to UEA Foundation Degree Award, delivered as part of the Higher Apprenticeship Nursing Associates course.